mhvk/baseband-tasks/docs/helpers/fourier.rst

 such as the flags to `~pyfftw.FFTW`, can be passed as ``**kwargs``.

-To create a transform, we pass the time-dimension data array shape and dtype, transform direction ('forward' or 'inverse'), transform axis (if the data is multi-dimensional), normalization convention and sample rate to ``FFTMaker``::
+To create a transform, we pass the time-dimension data array shape and dtype, transform direction ('forward' or 'backward'), transform axis (if the data is multi-dimensional), normalization convention and sample rate to ``FFTMaker``::

     >>> import numpy as np